 You can learn the skills by online or classroom programs.

-As per my experience and interaction with students, Indian students prefer classroom programs.
+As per my experience and interaction with students, Indian students prefer following classroom programs.

 Have I Missed Anything?…